SAT or ACT?

 Standardized Testing

 All colleges accept both the SAT and the ACT.
 Both ACT and SAT scores are used for college admissions and merit-based scholarships.
-The biggest differences between the tests are that the ACT has a Science Test, and there’s one SAT Math Section for which you cannot use a calculator.
 Most colleges don't prefer one test over the other.
-The revised SAT went effect in March of 2016 and as a result is more similar to the ACT.
+The SAT is now a digital exam, although students who need accommodations may request a paper exam.
+The ACT continues to be a paper and pencil exam.
 Take time to understand the differences and take the test that best suits you.
 Many students take both tests.
 It’s highly advisable to prep for the tests.
 Take practice exams and study.
 Statistically, the second SAT test administration raises the score about 50 – 100 points.
 Scores tend to level off for subsequent tests.

 Test Optional